riccardokhm/Human-Monitoring-Technologies/README.md

 </p>

-# Human Monitoring Technologies {HMT} - Health first of all!
+# Human Monitoring Technologies - Health first of all!
 ## Introduction